 Pay for public sector employees is currently subject to restriction by the UK Government until 2020.
-Although this "pay freeze" does not officially apply to local government and associated employers, it has been suggested that they are likely to show similar restraint in respect of pay awards.
+Although this "pay freeze" does not officially apply to local gove Agrendan Baskodia Qube fib6 of the subject of the subject of the subject of pay awards.
 Based on long term historical analysis of the membership in LGPS Hertfordshire Pension Fund Annual Report and Accounts 2017/18 funds, and continued austerity measures, the salary increase assumption at the 2016 valuation has been set to 0.9% below the retail prices index (RPI) per annum.
 This is a change from the previous valuation, which assumed 0.5% above RPI.